carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/Cluster Creation and Performance Testing in VirtualBox.md

 iozone -+m iozone_config -t2 -i0 -i1 -i2 -i3 -i4- -i5 -i6 -i7 -i8 -i9 -i10 -i11 -i12
 ```

-After running the above command all tests will be executed, outputing a table each as the one that follows:
+After running the above command all tests will be executed, outputting a table each as the one that follows:
 <p align="center">
   <img src="https://github.com/user-attachments/assets/6eac6930-e66b-43f3-8971-8f0841d860a4"  width="400">
 </p>

-Instead, it is possible to run the automatic mode (with only one thread pero node) which varies the record sizes from 4k to 16M and file sizes from 64k to 512M.
+Instead, it is possible to run the automatic mode (with only one thread per node) which varies the record sizes from 4k to 16M and file sizes from 64k to 512M.
 ```
 iozone -+m iozone_config -a -i0 -i1 -i2 -i3 -i4- -i5 -i6 -i7 -i8 -i9 -i10 -i11 -i12 -g 1G
 ```